operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_bundle_create.md

 ### Examples

 ```

+The following invocation will build a memcached-operator bundle metadata locally which is useful
+if you want to build an operator's bundle image manually, modify metadata before building an image,
+or want to generate a 'manifests/' directory containing your operator manifests for compatibility
+with other operator tooling.

+  $ operator-sdk bundle create --generate-only

+  # The following is the directory of an operator registry bundle which will be generated.

+  $ ls .
+  ...
+  bundle.Dockerfile
+  ...
+  $ tree ./deploy/olm-catalog/memcached-operator/
+  └── manifests
+  	└── cache.example.com_memcacheds_crd.yaml
+  	└── memcached-operator.clusterserviceversion.yaml
+  └── metadata
+  	└── annotations.yaml

+  # Now, you can, for example, validate the bundle generate locally with:
+  $ operator-sdk bundle validate \
+	--directory ./deploy/olm-catalog/memcached-operator/

 The following invocation will build a test-operator 0.1.0 bundle image using Docker.

-This image will contain manifests for package channels 'stable' and 'beta':
+  # This image will contain manifests for package channels 'stable' and 'beta':

   $ operator-sdk bundle create quay.io/example/test-operator:v0.1.0 \
-      --directory ./deploy/olm-catalog/test-operator/manifests \
+    --directory ./deploy/olm-catalog/test-operator/ \
     --package test-operator \
     --channels stable,beta \
     --default-channel stable

-Assuming your operator has the same name as your repo directory and the only
+  # Assuming your operator has the same name as your repo directory and the only channel is 'stable',
-channel is 'stable', the above command can be abbreviated to:
+  the above command can be abbreviated to:

-  $ operator-sdk bundle create quay.io/example/test-operator:v0.1.0
+  $ operator-sdk bundle create quay.io/example/test-operator:v0.1.0 \
+    --directory ./deploy/olm-catalog/test-operator/

-The following invocation will generate test-operator bundle metadata and a
+  # The following invocation will generate test-operator bundle metadata, a 'manifests/' dir, and Dockerfile
-bundle.Dockerfile for your latest operator version without building the image:
+  for your latest operator version without building the image:

   $ operator-sdk bundle create \
     --generate-only \
+    --directory ./deploy/olm-catalog/test-operator/ \
     --package test-operator \
     --channels beta \
     --default-channel beta

 ```